gbmhunter/blog/content/programming/version-control-systems/mercurial/managing-large-repos/index.md

 ---
-author: gbmhunter
+author: "gbmhunter"
 date: 2015-01-12
 draft: false
+lastmod: 2015-01-12
-title: Managing Large Repos
+title: "Managing Large Repos"
-type: page
+type: "page"
 ---

 ## Truncating History

-Removing history from Mercurial is one way to reduce the size of the repository (the stuff in the .hg folder).
+Removing history from Mercurial is one way to reduce the size of the repository (the stuff in the `.hg` folder).

 Unlike Git, Mercurial does not support a proper shallow copy.
 You can make a new repository based on a subset of the commits from an existing one, but these repos will not be considered related, the changeset IDs will change for each commit, and you cannot push or merge changes between the two.